 We define performance as practising to a standard acceptable to reasonable peers and to the community.
 This includes making safe judgements, demonstrating the level of skill and knowledge required for safe practice, behaving appropriately and acting in a way that does not impact adversely on patient safety within all domains of medical practice.

 This is an assessment ordered by us to determine whether a doctor has the necessary skills, judgement, attitude and knowledge to practise medicine in their scope of practice and meets the required standard of competence.
-Also know as a competence review or assessment.
+Also known as a competence review or assessment.

 Performance assessment committee (PAC)